monginadiana/Neighbourhood/README.md

 ##### Navigate into the folder and install requirements
  bash
-cd Community-Watch, pip install -r requirements.txt
+cd HOOD254, pip install -r requirements.txt

 ##### Install and activate Virtual
  bash